 Rather than transform Tokyo or the nation, the disaster amplified deep-seated fears about modernity.
 Moreover, starry-eyed and ambitious reconstruction visions exacerbated ideological tensions within Japan and fostered intense political contestation.
 Both restricted the grandiose dreams of reconstruction opportunists.
 My findings challenge widespread assumptions that disasters create “blank slates” or that they unite stricken societies.

 Utilizing a rich array of vivid source material, this website introduces key aspects of Tokyo’s destruction, the tragedies and hardships suffered by so many of its inhabitants in the aftermath, and the eventual reconstruction of Japan’s imperial capital.
-The large number of images, maps, and diagrams here and in the linked image archives available on this site serve as an ideal companion to The Great Kanto Earthquake and the Chimera of National Reconstruction in Japan (available on Amazon) and The 1923 Tokyo Earthquake: A Visual History.
+The large number of images, maps, and diagrams here and in the linked image archives available on this site serve as an ideal companion to The Great Kanto Earthquake and the Chimera of National Reconstruction in Japan (available on Amazon).

 This website is also intended to serve as a companion to two courses that I teach at the University of Hong Kong.
 One is a first-year, university wide Common Core course entitled Catastrophes, Cultures, and the Angry Earth.
 The second is an upper division history department seminar entitled The Great Kantō Earthquake and the Reconstruction of Tokyo.
 These courses introduce students to a wide range of translated primary historical documents as well as emotive visual materials associated with the 1923 catastrophe and reconstruction of Tokyo.